-2. Essays From Anthologies
+H. Essays From Anthologies

 Be alert to edited books that are collections or anthologies of various authors' works.
 When you quote from one of these authors' works, the article, essay, or chapter must be entered in the References section under the name of the particular essay's author.
 If you are quoting from the editor's preface or introduction, the entry is formatted in the same way as a selection within the book.
+Please see the following APA Reference Guide addressing some of these differences: https://apastyle.apa.org/instructional-aids/reference-guide.pdf.